 Hotel Jen Hong Kong by Shangri-La is located in the Western District, with the MTR HKU Station on its doorstep.
 My hotel offers convenient proximity to key transport junctions - 5 minutes from Hong Kong Macau Ferry Terminal, 10 minutes from Central and Airport Express Hong Kong Station, and just 30 minutes from Hong Kong International Airport.
-Guests will enjoy shuttle service to Central, Wan Chai, Peak Tram Station, Ocean Park, and Hong Kong Disneyland.
+Complimentary Hotel Shuttle service to and from the Airport Express in Central is available.

 Unlimited, high-speed WiFi is available throughout my hotel to enable uninterrupted connectivity.
 Authentic Malaysian and Singaporean cuisine is served in my acclaimed Café Malacca, and my Club Lounge offers a host of benefits, including buffet breakfasts, daytime snacks and evening cocktails.
 In addition, my rooftop pool and 24-hour fitness centre provide stunning views of the harbour and are set to delight you.

 Services and Facilities